Cook, Learn, and Share to Fight Hunger.

 Different oils burn at different temperatures (called the flash point), but every oil you can purchase can catch fire.
 Grease fires are very hot and can spread to cabinets or other flammable areas in the kitchen.

 1. Evaluate the fire.
-If it is contained to a single pot, it may be safe to extinguish it yourself.
+If it is contained in a single pot, it may be safe to extinguish it yourself.
 If it has already spread, get everyone out of the house and call emergency services.

 2. Turn off the heat source.

-● Do not cover with a glass or ceramic lid as these can shatter under high heat .
+• Do not cover with a glass or ceramic lid, as these can shatter under high heat.

-● A class B fire extinguisher is designated for kitchen and grease fires.
+• A class B fire extinguisher is designated for kitchen and grease fires.

-5. You can also use baking soda on the fire, but you need a lot of it to smother a grease fire.
+• You can also use baking soda on the fire, but you need a lot of it to smother a grease fire.

-Disclaimer: I have provided just a basic list, which doesn’t include all possible safety precautions or requirements.
+I have provided just a basic list, which doesn’t include all possible safety precautions or requirements.
 I’m not responsible for the results of your actions even if my list is followed.

 Pan Frying